Stay Current - Pick the Best Surge Protector for Your PC

 It’s no accident that we have two APC models on our list.
 The Schneider Electric brand has a great line of surge protectors and outlet extenders, and the P12U2 is no exception.
 With powerful protection, plenty of outlets, low clamping voltage, and some innovative ideas, there’s a lot to like here.

 First off, much like HOLSEM’s 12-outlet surge protector, this is a sturdy multi-plug surge protector with a protection rating of a massive 4,320 joules and a clamping voltage of 330 volts.
-The two are close contenders for the title of the best surge protector for high-end PC platforms, but we prefer the P12U12’s certified 330 V clamping voltage for added peace of mind.
+The two are some of the best surge protectors for high-end PC platforms, but we prefer the P12U12’s certified 330 V clamping voltage for added peace of mind.

 Overall, though, this is another very solid surge protector from Schneider Electronics.
 It is powerful, dependable, and has USB protection as well.